 • In 2024, SDI published a Corporate Governance Statement, declaring not to be aware of having any material exposure to environmental or social risks, although this has been repeatedly pointed out by civil societies.

-• Faced with mounting opposition to its amalgam policy from investors and international NGOs, Samantha Cheetham, CEO of SDI, promised to stop producing dental amalgam by 2028 or earlier, increasing the global mercury load for another 3 years.
+• Faced with mounting opposition to its amalgam policy from investors and international NGOs, Samantha Cheetham, CEO of SDI, promised to stop producing dental amalgam by 2028 or earlier.

 www.silmetdental.com

-• Silmet is probably the second biggest manufacturer of dental amalgam on the global market, Co-branding dental amalgam with Nordiska (Sweden), R&S, KentDental, Septodent (France), Safina and Global Dental Trading (Czech Republic).
+• Silmet probably became the second biggest manufacturer of dental amalgam on the global market, Producing dental amalgam for brands like R&S (France), Henry Schein (US) or Nordiska (Sweden).
+The former cooperation with KentDental, Septodent (France) and Safina stopped, but there might be others.

-• "Co-Branding customers may keep selling their brand without the aggravation of any regulatory requirements or responsibility at all" so that the products are for example certified for the EU market until the expiration of Silmet's EU Certificate on 31 December 2028.
+• "Co-Branding customers may keep selling their brand without the aggravation of any regulatory requirements or responsibility at all".

 www.nordiskadental.se